loouislow81/golem-sdk/README.md

 -c, --conceal
 ```

-Specifies if the source code within the nativefied app should be packaged into an archive, defaults to false, [read more](http://electron.atom.io/docs/v0.36.0/tutorial/application-packaging/).
+Specifies if the source code within the Golem app should be packaged into an archive, defaults to false, [read more](http://electron.atom.io/docs/v0.36.0/tutorial/application-packaging/).

 #### [icon]